 Cluster headaches are attacks of severe pain in one side of the head, often around the eye.
 They begin quickly and without any warning.
 The attacks usually last between 15 minutes and 3 hours.
 They usually occur every day (often up to eight times in a day) and continue for a variable time (often between one and three months) before improving.
 There may then be a long period of time before the headaches come back.

 Symptoms of cluster headaches

 The pain during an attack is usually severe.
-It can be so severe that you become agitated and unable to lie down.
+It can be so severe that you it causes agitation and an inability to lie down.
 Some people even bang their head against the wall in frustration with the pain.
-Attacks often occur at night, a couple of hours after falling asleep, and will wake you from sleep.
+Attacks often occur at night, a couple of hours after falling asleep, and will wake people from sleep.

 - Sweating of the face.